open-telemetry/community/README.md

 ## Mission, Vision, and Values

-OpenTelemetry’s Mission is *to enable effective observability by making high-quality, portable telemetry ubiquitous*.
-Head to the [Mission, vision and values page](https://opentelemetry.io/mission/) to learn more.
+OpenTelemetry’s mission is *to enable effective observability by making high-quality, portable telemetry ubiquitous*.
+[Learn more](https://opentelemetry.io/mission/).

 ## Governing Bodies